Reform Judaism: Jewish identity

 While opposed to interfaith marriage in principle, officials of the major Reform rabbinical organisation, the Central Conference of American Rabbis (CCAR), estimated in 2012 that about half of their rabbis partake in such ceremonies.
 The need to cope with this phenomenon – 80% of all Reform-raised Jews in the United States wed between 2000 and 2013 were intermarried – led to the recognition of patrilineal descent: all children born to a couple in which a single member was Jewish, whether mother or father, was accepted as a Jew on condition that they received corresponding education and committed themselves as such.
 Conversely, offspring of a Jewish mother only are not accepted if they do not demonstrate affinity to the faith.
 A Jewish status is conferred unconditionally only on the children of two Jewish parents.

 This decision was taken by the British Liberal Judaism in the 1950s.
 The North American Union for Reform Judaism (URJ) accepted it in 1983, and the British Movement for Reform Judaism affirmed it in 2015.
 The various strands also adopted a policy of embracing the intermarried and their spouses.
 British Liberals offer "blessing ceremonies" if the child is to be raised Jewish, and the MRJ allows its clergy to participate in celebration of civil marriage, though none allow a full Jewish ceremony with chupah and the like.
 In American Reform, 17% of synagogue-member households have a converted spouse, and 26% an unconverted one.
 Its policy on conversion and Jewish status led the WUPJ into conflict with more traditional circles, and a growing number of its adherents are not accepted as Jewish by either the Conservative or the Orthodox.
 Outside North America and Britain, patrilineal descent was not accepted by most.
 As in other fields, small WUPJ affiliates are less independent and often have to deal with more conservative Jewish denominations in their countries, such as vis-à-vis the Orthodox rabbinate in Israel or continental Europe.

+Conversion

+Conversion within Reform Judaism has been seen as controversial by the Orthodox and Masorti sects.
+Due to the Reform movement's progressive views on what it means to be a Jew, the conversion process has been criticized and often unrecognized by more conservative sects, yet conversions through the Reform movement are legally recognized by the Israeli government and thus entitled to citizenship under the Law of Return.

+Converts through Reform Judaism are accepted based on their sincerity, regardless of their background or previous beliefs.
+Studying with a rabbi is the norm and can take anywhere from several months to several years.
+The process focuses on participation in congregational activities and observation of holidays and Halakha.
+Conversions are finalized with a meeting of the Beit Din and usually a Brit Milah and a Tevilah, though the extent to which the practice of Brit Milah is observed varies from country to country.
+Furthermore, the acceptance of Reform converts by other sects is rare, with many Orthodox and Masorti temples rejecting Reform Converts.